Crash test dummy: Cadaver testing

 However, work with cadavers presented almost as many problems as it resolved.
 Not only were there the moral and ethical issues related to working with the dead, but there were also research concerns.
-The majority of cadavers available were older adults males who had died non-violent deaths; they did not represent a demographic cross-section of accident victims.
+The majority of cadavers available were older adult males who had died non-violent deaths; they did not represent a demographic cross-section of accident victims.
 Deceased accident victims could not be employed because any data that might be collected from such experimental subjects would be compromised by the cadaver's previous injuries.
 Since no two cadavers are the same, and since any specific part of a cadaver could only be used once, it was extremely difficult to achieve reliable comparison data.
 In addition, child cadavers were not only difficult to obtain, but both legal and public opinion made them effectively unusable.
 Moreover, as crash testing became more routine, suitable cadavers became increasingly scarce.
 As a result, biometric data were limited in extent and skewed toward the older males.

 Very little attention has been paid to obesity and car crash studies, and it is hard to obtain an obese dummy for the experiment.
 Instead, human cadavers were used.
 Body weight is a vital factor when it comes to automobile accidents, and body mass is distributed differently in an obese person versus a non-obese person.
 At the University of Michigan, obese cadavers were tested and compared to non-obese cadavers, and they found that the obese cadavers had more injuries in their lower extremities.
 The researchers also suggested that an obese person could be protected by their fat almost causing a "cushioning effect."